 Ride the Rail-Trail all the way into the town of Jim Thorpe.
 The Mansion House Pedestrain Bridge connects the trail directly to downtown, which is one of the most impressive features on the D&L Trail.
 Here, you can take a break and explore all the town has to offer.
 Shop the boutiques, refuel at restaurants or relax while wine tasting.
 Whether spending the night in Jim Thorpe or getting back on the bike, continue the D&L Trail into Lehighton all the way to Palmerton.

 Local outfitters also run trips throughout the trail where you can choose your experience.
-Adventure Center at Whitewater Challengers, Jim Thorpe River Adventures, Pocono Biking, Pocono Whitewater Adventures and Whitewater Rafting Adventures all provide biking and whitewater trips.
-Some even offer kayaking, tubing, zip lining, paintball and hiking excursions.
+Adventure Center at Whitewater Challengers, Jim Thorpe River Adventures, Pocono Biking, Pocono Whitewater Adventures and Whitewater Rafting Adventures all provide whitewater trips.
+Some even offer biking, kayaking, tubing, zip lining, paintball and hiking excursions.

 Note that the Parryville Spur trail section is unimproved and travel at your own risk, and the East Penn-Lehigh Gap trail section has intermittent closures through September 2020.